Your complete Salzburg guide to enjoying the best that the city has to offer. Written by a local.

 Summer can be ridiculously busy with large crowds taking over the main sights so that's a huge con.

-Otherwise, Salzburg is definitely amazing during the summer months and a must-visit if you want to experience the Salzburger Festspiele.
+Otherwise, Salzburg is definitely wonderful during the summer months and a must-visit if you want to experience the Salzburger Festspiele.

 🏰 Day trips from Salzburg